pmalipio/rabbitflow/README.md

 # rabbitflow
-A RabbitMQ message consumer using Java 9 Flows reative streams API and a blocking queue to handle back pressure.
+A RabbitMQ message consumer using Java 9 Flows reactive streams API and a blocking queue to handle back pressure.